-This baseline methodology is based on the proposals NM0080 "Baseline methodology for grid connected generation plants using non-renewable and less GHG intensive fuel" and NM0153 "Baseline emthodology for grid connected electricity generation plants using Natural Gas (NG) / Liquiefied Natural Gas (LNG) as fuels." submitted by PricewaterhouseCoopers (P) and Relaince Energy Limited (REL) repsectively.
+This baseline methodology is based on the proposals NM0080-rev "Baseline methodology for grid connected generation plants using non-renewable and less GHG intensive fuel" and NM0153 "Baseline methodology for grid connected electricity generation plants using Natural Gas (NG)/Liquiefied Natural Gas (LNG) as fuels" submitted by Torrent Power Generation Limited (TPGL), assisted by PricewaterhouseCoopers (P), and Reliance Energy Limited (REL) respectively.

-For more information regarding the proposal and its consideration by the Executive Board please refer to http://cdm.unfccc.int/methodologies/approved.
+For more information regarding the proposal and its consideration by the Executive Board please refer to http://cdm.unfccc.int/methodologies/approved>.

-This methodology also uses the build margin (BM) and operating margin (OM) approach as specified in ACM0002 "Consolidated methodology for grid-connected electricity generation from renewable sources" and makes reference to the latest approved version of the "tool for the demonstration and assessment of additionality".
+This methodology also uses the build margin (BM) and operating margin (OM) approach as specified in "Tool to calculate emission factor for an electricity system" and makes reference to the latest approved version of the "Tool for the demonstration and assessment of additionality".